-4. Practice Monitor/Billing Monitor
+4. Practice Monitor/Billing Monitor/Worksite Monitor

-Within 90 days of the effective date of this Decision, respondent shall submit to the Board or its designee for prior approval, the name and qualifications of a psychologist who has agreed to serve as a practice monitor/billing monitor.
-The monitor shall (1) be a California-licensed psychologist with a clear and current license; (2) have no prior business, professional, personal or other relationship with respondent; and (3) not be the same person as respondent's therapist.
+Within 90 days of the effective date of this Decision, respondent shall submit to the Board or its designee for prior approval, the name and qualifications of a psychologist who has agreed to serve as a practice monitor/billing monitor/worksite monitor.
+The practice monitor/billing monitor shall (1) be a California-licensed psychologist with a clear and current license; (2) have no prior business, professional, personal or other relationship with respondent; and (3) not be the same person as respondent's therapist.
 The monitor's education and experience shall be in the same field of practice as that of the respondent.
+The practice monitor/billing monitor may also serve as a worksite monitor, if ordered, as long as he or she also meets the requirements of the Uniform Standards for a worksite monitor.